ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/studio/server/server-wide-backup.markdown

 * RavenDB lets you define a backup task per-database
 _-or-_
-  a **server-wide backup task** that backs up **all** the databases in your cluster.
+  a **Server-Wide Backup Task** that backs up **all** the databases in your cluster.

-* When scheduling a **server-wide** backup task, RavenDB actually creates a [regular ongoing backup task](../../studio/database/tasks/ongoing-tasks/backup-task) for each database in the cluster, and a backup will be created for each database at the specified scheduled time.
+* When scheduling a **Server-Wide Backup Task**, RavenDB actually creates a [regular ongoing backup task](../../studio/database/tasks/ongoing-tasks/backup-task) for each database in the cluster, and a backup will be created for each database at the specified scheduled time.
-  The prefix 'Server Wide' is added to the name of the created ongoing backup tasks.
+  The prefix '**Server Wide Backup**' is added to the name of the created ongoing backup tasks.

-* Server-wide backups are similar to their per-database equivalents.
+* Server-Wide backups are similar to their per-database equivalents.
   You can create [Full](../../client-api/operations/maintenance/backup/backup#full-backup) and [Incremental](../../client-api/operations/maintenance/backup/backup#incremental-backup) backup tasks in [Logical Backup ](../../client-api/operations/maintenance/backup/backup#logical-backup) or